 Transparency.
 Because of the large sums of money involved in health care commodity procurement, it is not uncommon for fraud and corruption to occur.
-Special interests, suppliers, procurement personnel, and others may seek to influence product selection, manipulate order sizes, and manipulate supplier selection and contract award decisions to increase sales and profit margins for their personal benefit.
+Special interests, suppliers, procurement personnel, and others may seek to influence product selection, manipulate order sizes, and manipulate supplier

+Supply Chain Management for Commodity Security: Course Evaluation selection and contract award decisions to increase sales and profit margins for their personal benefit.